 How to Apply

-Washington State Governors' Scholarship application deadline is Monday December 16, 2013.
+Washington State Governors' Scholarship application deadline was Monday December 16, 2013.